 We know that Yahwey is our healer - after all, His name is “Yahwey Rophecha”, Yahwey your healer.
 Why then do we not see miraculous healing today?
 In the information age, maybe God's people are focusing on the wrong thing - Quantity of prayers rather than Quality of prayers.
 Maybe we should do as Yeshua's disciples and ask Him, "Lord, will you teach us to pray?

-“Why don’t we see healings today like they did in “Biblical times” is a question that we began to answer in Part One of this message.
-In that part, we saw that when you exclude the three places where healing took place on a ‘corporate’ level (i.e. – after a plague brought on the people because of murmuring or lawlessness) and the number of places where a barren woman was able to have children, there were very few ‘miraculous’ healings in Old Testament times.
+“Why don’t we see healings today like they did in “Biblical times” is the question that we began to answer in Part One of this message.
+In that part, we saw that when you exclude the three places where healing took place on a ‘corporate’ level (i.e. – after a plague brought on the people because of murmuring or lawlessness), and the number of places where a formerly barren woman was now able to have children, there were very few ‘miraculous’ healings in Old Testament times.

 After pondering this question for the past couple of months, I’ve begun to wonder if maybe we are focusing on the wrong thing.
 Maybe we are focusing too much on getting a large number of people praying for the sick person, instead of focusing on having a few people praying effective prayers.
 Could it be that we should work more on the quality of our prayers than on the quantity of prayers.
 Maybe we need to do as Yeshua’s disciples did and ask Him to “teach us to pray”1 so that our prayers are more effective in reaching God’s ears.